Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

-\paragraph{Exact Fisher matrix computation.} Our framework allows to compute the exact Fisher matrix instead of using a single value for $y$, by using the Fisher modulus and backpropagation transfer rates.
+\paragraph{Exact Fisher matrix computation.} It is possible compute the exact Fisher matrix (rather than using a single value for $y$) by using the Fisher modulus and backpropagation transfer rates.
 The latter can be computed by doing $n\out$ backpropagations for each input.
-This is of course more convenient than summing over the (in the Bernoulli case) $2^{n\out}$ possible outcomes for $y$.
+This is of course more convenient than computing the expectation $\E_{y|x}$ by summing over the (in the Bernoulli case) $2^{n\out}$ possible outcomes for $y$.

-Remember the backpropagation transfer rates $J_k^{k\out}$ from Definition~\ref{def:trates}.
-The latter simply implements the general Definition~\ref{def:trates-gen} for ordinary neural networks.
+The backpropagation transfer rates $J_k^{k\out}$ from Definition~\ref{def:trates} simply implement the general Definition~\ref{def:trates-gen} for ordinary neural networks.
 In Section~\ref{sec:algos}, the unitwise natural gradient was obtained from these transfer rates through the Fisher modulus.
 Here we reproduce the corresponding formula for all terms of the Fisher matrix, not only the terms of the unitwise Fisher matrix incoming to a given unit, so we introduce a Fisher modulus indexed by pairs of units.

 \begin{prop}[ (Exact Fisher matrix for neural networks)] Let $x$ be an input for the network.
 Compute the transfer rates $J_k^{k\out}$ as in Definition~\ref{def:trates}.
 Depending on output layer interpretation, set for each pair of units $k$ and $k'$: